ay-lab/mustache/README.md

 mustache -f ./Rao2014-GM12878-MboI-allreps-filtered.5kb.cool -c chr12 -r 5kb -pt 0.05 -o cooler_out.tsv
 ```

-Where -f is our input file, -c is the subject chromosome, -r is the resolution, and -o is the output file.
+where -f is our input file, -c is the subject chromosome, -r is the resolution, and -o is the output file.

 ## Parameters